Once Dominant, Netflix Faces An Increasing Number Of Video Challengers

 "In a world in which, because I'm making money from you in so many different ways, I don't have to make as much money on my video subscription," Suster says.
 "It's going to be very hard for Netflix to compete going forward with Amazon."

 Netflix declined a request for an interview.
 But at the Code Conference in California, Netflix CEO Reed Hastings admitted that facing Amazon was a challenge.
 "What we can be is the emotional connection brand, like HBO," he said.
-"So think of it as they're trying to be Wal-Mart, we're trying to be Starbucks.
+"So think of it as they're trying to be Walmart, we're trying to be Starbucks.
 So super-focused on one thing that people are very passionate about."

 And while all this competition may not bode well for Netflix's bottom line, the fun has just begun for those who are enjoying the world of streaming entertainment.